the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 ```

 > **Discussion topic:**
-> As a team of RSEs managing a BinderHub, where would the best place for folders such as this to live?
+> As a team of RSEs managing a BinderHub, where would be the best place for folders such as this to live?

 ### 5. Create an SSH key <a name="aks-step5"></a>